Do you want to learn how to become a proofreader?

 One of the things that freelance proofreaders really love is how flexible the work is.
 You can easily work this side hustle outside of your normal work hours.
 It’s also a great way for stay-at-home parents to bring in a little extra income.

 Check out the interview below for more information on how to become a proofreader online.

 Caitlin has put together a FREE 76-minute workshop, where she answers all of the most common questions about becoming a proofreader, and she even shows you how to use the most popular tools used by proofreaders around the world.
-You can sign up for free here.
+You can sign up for the free How To Become a Proofreader workshop here.